medsutra/brahmos/README.md

 # MedSutra Backend

-This repository contains the backend services for the MedSutra application, built with FastAPI and leveraging the Google GenAI SDK for intelligent processing of health reports.
+This repository contains the backend services for the MedSutra application, built with FastAPI and leveraging AI for intelligent processing of health reports.

 ## Getting Started